datatrigger/datatrigger/content/post/unlimited_translation_kubernetes.md

 >
 > StatefulSets are the recommended method of deploying stateful applications that require a unique volume per replica.
 By using StatefulSets with PersistentVolumeClaim templates, you can have applications that can scale up automatically with unique PersistentVolumesClaims associated to each replica Pod.

-To sum up: by using a ```StatefulSet```, data persistence and availability is guaranteed even in case of failure of the MySQL container (pod).
+To sum up: by using a ```StatefulSet```, data persistence and availability are guaranteed even in case of failure of the MySQL container (pod).

 # Volumes

 # Resources